3point14guy/notes/13_rails/rails-intro.md

 		* This page is what's called a *partial* .
 A partial (denoted by an underscore) is reusable code that can be *render*ed in many locations which keeps our code DRY.
 This code drops a form into our views and gathers data from the user.

+### Tour the controller and look at the methods for the CRUD actions

 ### Customizing the Index View
 Each pet id exists in our table but doesn't show by default in the view.
 Let's add an id column to our index.